 Оleksandr Shvydny recalls events that occurred in the villages of Chervony Shliakh (currently Losynivka), Viunnytsia (Losynivka station), and Nosivka, all in Nizhyn raion, Chernihiv oblast, during the Holodomor.

-The family, left behind, was pillaged by the search brigade.
-Members of a search brigade Petryk and Prokhor took all the remaining food away in spring of 1932.
-Shvydny writes that in the fall of 1932, people affected by starvation began moving (through Chervony Shliak) from the Poltava region and die, and by 1933, starvation engulfed Losynivka and other nearby villages.
-Survival in the villages depended to a large degree on the actions of the local leaders.
-Some were more merciful, like the head of the collective farm in Chervony Shliak Bondar, who made sure that people in the collective farm were fed some gruel (zatyrka) after Petrovsky visited the village (and likely authorized to use some grain to feed the people) or Serhii Shumeiko in Nosivka, took steps to provide people with some food, was not too cruel to those designated as kulaks, and left a local church be.
+Survival in the villages depended to a large degree on the actions of local leaders.
+Some were more merciful, such as the head of the collective farm in Chervony Shliakh, Bondar, who ensured that people were fed some gruel (zatyrka) after Petrovsky visited the village and likely authorized to use some grain to feed the population.
+Similarly, Serhii Shumeiko in Nosivka took steps to provide some food, was not excessively harsh towards those labeled kulaks, and allowed a local church to remain open.
 Shvydny claims that no one died of starvation in Chervony Shliakh.
 Others were cruel, committed violent acts and even extrajudicial killings.
-Starvation led some people to commit acts of cannibalism, which was the case in Losynivka.
+Starvation led some people to acts of cannibalism, as occurred in Losynivka.

-Shvydny also mentions that there were “kulak gangs” operating in the village of Losynivka in 1928-1929.
-They would set properties on fire at nighttime.
-In Chervony Shliakh, the head of the collective farm Kh.
-Bondar and Ivan Horobei were shot at through the window by such a gang.
+Shvydny also mentions that “kulak gangs” operated in the village of Losynivka in 1928-1929.
+They set properties on fire at night.
+In Chervony Shliakh, the head of the collective farm, Kh.
+Bondar, and Ivan Horobei were shot through the window by such a gang.

-Shvydny names a few “activists” from search brigades and grave diggers in Chervony Shliakh and Losynivka who distinguished themselves by fervor and cruelty during the execution of their duties.
+Shvydny names several “activists” from search brigades and grave diggers in Chervony Shliakh and Losynivka who distinguished themselves by their fervor and cruelty in carrying out their duties.
 In the end, he notes that either Stalin or Kosior made them do it.